duckida/skyline-ysws-www/README.md

 # skyline YSWS website

 ## what?
 This is a website for my Hack Club YSWS idea, Skyline!
+Build a robot, and come to Tokyo!

 ## how?
-The website is a Next.js app, with all the code currently in the `app/page.tsx`.
+The website is a Next.js app, currently a single-page site.
+I use Tailwind CSS, as well as shadcn/ui for some components.

 ## what did i learn?
-I learned CSS tricks such as flexbox, and how to use margins & padding!
+I learned CSS & Tailwind tricks such as flexbox, and how to use margins & padding!

 ## AI declaration
-AI helped me with some CSS and basic debugging.
-It also converted my static CSS into Tailwind!
+AI helped me with some CSS and basic debugging, and also converted my static CSS into Tailwind.
+All layout, writing, & styling design was done by hand!